Fireye04/treehouse/silence.md

 #### Spare time

+#### Stress

+Stress can either turn into status effects or new flaws vices, and troubles.

+Stress are bad right now, status effects are bad for the short term, and flaws vices & troubles are bad long term.

+All stress can be cleared by taking one flaw, vice, or trouble

+smaller amounts of stress can be cleared by taking status effects.

 ### Status effects

 - When bad things happen (failed a check, discovered something awful, saw something disturbing, etc...)
 Characters can become saddled with certain status effects that negatively affect gameplay.
 - Status effects act as the basic building blocks of the health system.
 - Each character has an arbitrary number of status effects that they can handle at any given time.
 If they reach their maximum, they enter the "crashing out" state.
 - Characters can attempt to clear status effects by venting to a friend.

+All status effects can be cleared by taking one flaw, vice, or trouble

 TODO